Test-time regression: a unifying framework for designing sequence models with associative memory: Deriving existing architectures from regression

+an associative memory map equivalent to an \emph{unnormalized} softmax attention.
+This relationship with kernel regression has been used by many previous works to derive more efficient versions of self-attention \citep{Peng2020RandomFeatureAttention,Chen2021SkyformerRemodelSelfattention,Choromanski2020RethinkingAttentionPerformers,Lu2021SOFTSoftmaxfreeTransformer,Chen2024DiJiangEfficientLarge}, borrowing techniques from kernel approximation methods.
+However unnormalized softmax attention is empirically known to be unstable to train \citep{Lu2021SOFTSoftmaxfreeTransformer}.
+Thus we do not stop our derivations here; instead, we will see how the standard normalized softmax attention comes from another kind of nonparametric regressor.

-\paragraph{Softmax attention with QKNorm is a locally-constant nonparametric regressor.} Local polynomial regressors is another classic class of nonparametric estimators \citep{Wasserman2006AllNonparametricStatistics}, which have been historically used as nonlinear smoothing functions in data analysis \citep{Fan2018LocalPolynomialModelling}.
-Given a query $\qbf\in \reals^\dkey$ at time $t$ that we would like to use to retrieve memory/make a prediction, let our function class be $\Mcal_{\qbf}^p$, the set of all vector-valued functions that are \emph{locally} a degree $p$ polynomial around points similar to $\qbf$, as measured by some similarity function $s$ that only depends on the distance to $\qbf$, i.e. $s(\kbf, \qbf) = s(\kbf - \qbf)$.
-A classic example is the exponential smoothing kernel $s_{\text{exp},\, B}(\kbf, \qbf) = \exp(-\norm{\kbf - \qbf}_2^2/B)$ where $B$ is a bandwidth parameter controlling the local neighborhood size around $\qbf$.
-Typically local polynomial regression is done for 1-dimensional data; here we generalize it to the multivariate case.
+\paragraph{Softmax attention with QKNorm is a locally-constant nonparametric regressor.} Local polynomial regression is another classic class of nonparametric estimators \citep{Wasserman2006AllNonparametricStatistics}, which have been historically used as nonlinear smoothing functions in data analysis \citep{Fan2018LocalPolynomialModelling}.
+Here, we consider the function class $\Mcal^p$, which is the set of all vector-valued functions that are \emph{locally} approximated by a degree $p$ polynomial around each point $\qbf \in \reals^\dkey$.
+Here locality is measured by some similarity function $s$ that only depends on the distance to $\qbf$, i.e. $s(\kbf, \qbf) = s(\norm{\kbf - \qbf}_2)$.
+A classic example is the exponential smoothing kernel $s_{\text{exp},\, B}(\kbf, \qbf) = \exp(-\norm{\kbf - \qbf}_2^2/B)$ where $B$ is a parameter controlling the local neighborhood size around $\qbf$.
+Local polynomial regression is most often discussed for one-dimensional data, but here we generalize it to the multivariate case.

-Nonparametric regression with local polynomial estimators corresponds to the following design choices: \begin{enumerate} \item Choice of weights: assign weights to associations based on similarity to $\qbf$, with weights given by $\gamma_i=s(\kbf_i, \qbf)=s(\kbf_i - \qbf)$.
-We choose weights that are monotonic in distance to ensure that $\memory_{(p, \qbf),\, t}$ is an accurate approximation within a local neighborhood of $\qbf$ defined by $s$. \item Choice of function class: $\Mcal_{\qbf}^p$, the class of polynomials around $\qbf$, such that any $\memory \in \Mcal_{\qbf}^p$ can be written as:
+Nonparametric regression with local polynomial estimators corresponds to the following design choices: \begin{enumerate} \item Choice of weights: assign weights to associations based on similarity to $\qbf$,